IvanTepes/Space-Facts/README.md

 ### Planets

-* **Planet** page is designed with dark background image, carousal that rotate the images of the planet, table with information about the planet and a couple of interesting facts.
+* **Planet** page is designed with dark background image, carousal that rotates the images of the planet, table with informations about the planet and a couple of interesting facts.

-* **Responsiveness** of all planet pages can be seen on different screen sizes. **Table** and **Facts** sections on small and medium screen sizes will be stack verticly and on larger size screens will be next to each other.
+* **Responsiveness** of all planet pages can be seen on different screen sizes. **Table** and **Facts** sections on small and medium screen sizes will be stack verticly and on the larger size screens they will be next to each other.
 With this we get better readability of facts and tables.

 <div align="center">
 <img src="/assets/images/readme/features/responsiveness/planet_ress.png" target="_blank" rel="noopener" width="700" alt="Planet page ressposivnes">
 </div>

-* **Background** image is a dark photograph of the universe.
-Which serves as a space for the carousel and images of planets to "float" in that universe.
+* **Background** image is a dark photography of the universe, which serves as a space for the carousel and images of planets to "float" in that universe.

-* `** Buttons for small and medium screens ** are added with update because feedback from testers.`
+* `** Buttons for small and medium screens ** are added with the update because of recived feedback from testers.`
     - `On small and medium screens, after the facts and the read text, the user is offered quick navigation with three buttons.
 Return to the **Explore** section on the **Home** page which would happen by pressing the **Planets** button positioned in the middle or selecting the next / previous planet displayed through the planet name.
-The first and last planets have an activated page where we are letting us know that we are at the beginning or the end.
-When button with active planet is pressed page will scroll to te top of selected page.`
+The first and last planets have an activated page where we are letting us know that we are at the beginning or on the end.
+When button with active planet is pressed the page will scroll to the top of selected page.`

 * `Quick navigation when we are on planet ** Mercury **, planet ** Earth ** and planet ** Neptune **`